hphelion/documentation/hpcloudconsole.md

 * Roles - A role is a user or group  capability within a  service that determines access rights.
 Roles include  Compute Admin, Network Admin, Object Storage Admin, and others.
 Domain owners can  assign roles to individuals or groups.
 A role may be associated with multiple users and multiple groups.

-###Monitoring### {#Monitoring}

-Use HP Cloud Monitoring to ascertain system health and track resource metrics.
-HP Cloud Monitoring provides:

-* Message subscription to the latest system information
-* Alarms that send notifications when a threshold has been passed
-* Metric posts that send metrics to HP Monitoring
-* Metric queries that query all the metrics HP Monitoring collects and receives.

 ##For further information## {#Forfurtherinformation}